wilsonality/f25-team2/doc/spartanslistSRS.md

    * Shoppers shall be able to search and filter offers by title, offer type, price, and availability.
 * FR3: The system shall allow Shoppers to view an offer.
   * Shoppers shall be able to view offer details, previous reviews, and the profile of the Seller.
-* FR4: The system shall allow Shoppers to view any Seller's profile, follower count, and offers for sale.
+* FR4: The system shall allow Shoppers to view any Seller's profile and offers for sale.
 * FR5: The system shall allow Shoppers shall be able to request offers and leave reviews on purchased offers.
 * FR6: The system shall allow Sellers to accept offer requests to mark them as purchased.
   * Sellers will be able to edit availability after an offer request
 * FR7: THe system shall allow Sellers to respond to reviews and select reviews to feature on their profile.
-* FR8: The system shall allow Sellers to view their follower count, their average rating, previous orders, and pending orders.
+* FR8: The system shall allow Sellers to view their previous orders, and pending orders.
 * FR9: The system shall allow Shoppers to request an offer.
   * Shoppers shall be able to see the status of their offers: requested, denied, and complete.
 * FR10: The system shall allow Shoppers to follow a Seller profile.